tonbakers/highload-wallet-api/README.md

 GPL-3.0 License

-The original license text can be obtained in the "LICENSE" file
+The original license text can be obtained in the "LICENSE" file.